prashantkumbhar2002/TaskManagement-API/readme.md

     Open http://localhost:5000/docs in a web browser.

 ### Example API Requests
+- First register by giving userName, full name, Password;

   - Register a User - /api/v1/users/register

+- Login using credentials - userName, Password

   - Login to Obtain Token - /api/v1/users/login

+- Access any resource from task or user management apis listed on that page

   - Access Protected Resource - /api/v1/tasks/ , /api/v1/tasks/{id}, etc

   Include the obtained token in the Authorization header to access protected resources.

-## Additional Information]
+## Additional Information
 This project uses JWT for authentication and MongoDB for data storage.